LOANet: A Lightweight Network Using Object Attention for Extracting Buildings and Roads from UAV Aerial Remote Sensing Images: Experiment

-In this section, a large-scale data set named CITY-OSM is used to demonstrate the performance of the proposed LEDCNet.
+In this section, a large-scale data set named CITY-OSM is used to demonstrate the performance of the proposed LOANet.
 From Table \ref{results_on_CITY_OSM}, On such our basic model performs slightly worse than the two models of PSPNet and BuildFormer.
 This demonstrates the good generalization ability of our basic model on smaller datasets.
-However, the large version of LEDCNet outperforms other methods.
-The mIoU is 0.28\% higher than that of the powerful BuildFormer, and the IoU of houses and roads are 0.21\% and 0.51\% higher, respectively.
-It is obvious that the proposed model has a strong ability for road extraction.
+However, the large version of LOANet outperforms other methods.
+The mIoU is 0.28\% higher than that of the powerful BuildFormer, and the IoU of buildinghouses and roads are 0.21\% and 0.51\% higher, respectively.
+It is obvious from Fig.\ref{CITY_OSM_dataset_results}. that the proposed model has strong road extraction ability.